 Get the facts about shoplifting in our FREE Special Report,Tips on How to Stop Shoplifting: What You Can Learn from Shoplifting Statistics, Organized Retail Crime Facts & Shoplifting Stories right now!

 Today’s reality is that these organized criminals boost merchandise from any retailer who sells product that can be easily resold to a fencing operation.
 While flea markets, pawn shops, and makeshift stores have provided common places for the traditional booster of the past, online sales, or e-fencing, now allows an anonymous worldwide sales outlet.

 Organized criminals commit crimes at all retailers, and for that reason, companies can–and should–work together in order to connect the dots for case identification and resolution.
-Combining evidence and investigative resources will produce more rapid case closure, increased criminal charges, restitution, and extended sentencing, all of which are needed in order to reduce shortage and take criminals out of circulation.
+Combining evidence and investigative resources (including information taken from interviews) will produce more rapid case closure, increased criminal charges, restitution, and extended sentencing, all of which are needed in order to reduce shortage and take criminals out of circulation.

 Shortage Impact of ORC Theft

 Organized retail crime costs the retail industry nearly $30 billion per year.
 According to a 2015 survey by the National Retail Federation (NRF), almost 97 percent of retailers report being victims of ORC theft activity within the last year.

 ORC theft activity has been reported across all sectors of retail nationwide.
 In many closed cases, boosters were found to have been hitting multiple retailers for different types of product lines depending on what was hot for resale to traditional and online fence locations.

 Organized retail crime is making a significant negative impact on shortage results.
 Retailers realizing the magnitude of the problem impacting their bottom line are responding by creating departments within LP in order to specifically identify and eliminate these ORC theft rings.